 Patrons at Singha Thai Cuisine return for the intense flavors—green curry and ginger tofu—and for cool glasses of sweet, milky Thai iced tea.

 Big and little kids can’t help pawing through the oddities at the Moab Rock Shop.
 Owner Lin Ottinger has been collecting fossils, rocks, and crystals for more than 80 years.
 Check out his casts of prehistoric mammal bones and ask him how the dinosaur Iguanodon ottingeri got its name.

 Savor the evening scene at nine venues on the Moab Art Walk, held on second Saturdays, April to June and September to November.
-26. The free Moab Arts Festival runs over Memorial Day weekend, May 25 and 26.
+The free Moab Arts Festival was cancelled in 2020 due to the pandemic, but plans to return in 2021 over Memorial Day weekend, May 29 and 30.

 This article was first published in May 2013 and last updated in June 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.